 So I decided to give it a shot and run a promotion for a video about digital agencies I had recently uploaded.

-Note: a somewhat fascinating discovery, the stats you see in the embedded version of the post (likes, views, comments, etc.) only reflect the pre-promotion numbers; if you click through to the actual post you’ll see the new numbers, post promotion, which are much higher.
+Note: a somewhat fascinating discovery, the stats you see in the embedded version of the post (likes, views, comments, etc.) only reflect the pre-promotion numbers; if you click through to the actual post you'll see the new numbers, post promotion, which are much higher.
+The first post I promoted was this post about the 2 types of agencies:

 Promotion cost: $30